anywhichway/nano-memoize/README.md

 The minified/gzipped size is 872 bytes for `nano-memoize` vs 959 bytes for `micro-memoize`.
 And, `nano-memoize` has slightly more functionality.

-The speed tests are below.

-`fast-memoize` is only the fastest in one case, single argument functions taking an object.
-However, in the case of a single primitve argument `nano-memoize` is 240% faster.
-In all other cases, `fast-memoize` is the slowest of all memoizers tested.
-We have submitted a [pull request](https://github.com/caiogondim/fast-memoize.js/pull/65) that doubles the speed of fast-memoize for single primitive argument functions, but nano-memoize is still faster.
-When fast-memoize is updated, these benchmarks will also get updated.
+The speed tests are below. `nano-memoize` is the fastest in all cases.
+For single argument functions is it comparable to but slightly faster than `fast-memoize`.
+For multiple argument functions it is comparable to, but slightly faster than `micro-memoize`.

 We have found that benchmarks can vary dramatically from O/S to O/S or Node version to Node version.
 These tests were run on a Windows 10 64bit 2.4ghz machine with 8GB RAM and Node v9.4.0.

-We have found that benchmarks can vary dramartically from O/S to O/S or node version to node version.
-These tests were run on a Windows 10 64bit 2.4gx machine with 8GB RAM and Node v9.4.0.

 Functions with a single primitive parameter...